 Afterward she displayed a PowerPoint presentation on why cactus is important.
 Cactus pear multifunctionality, cactus use as a fodder, the impact of cactus uses as a green fodder on milk and meat production.
 She mentioned the basic rules that farmers must follow when they provide cactus to their animals.
 During the presentation, Dr. Sawsan showed the high diversity of cactus pear fruits around the world, she highlighted the nutritional value of cactus pear fruits and the importance of following the correct and suitable agronomic practices to guarantee high production.
 She emphasizes on the importance post-harvest and packaging techniques to increase fruits shelf life.
 Dr. Sawsan indicated that cactus can be used as a mean for improving the livelihood of farmers through other agro-industrial and medicinal products.
 Dr. Sawsan briefed the farmers about the best cactus pear agronomic practices such as plant spacing, row spacing, plant requirements and best planting time.
 And she highlighted the role of ICARDA as technology Provider.
 In the last part of the presentation Dr. Sawsan highlighted the importance of rising awareness of the threats of cactus pear cochineal scale indicated that the control methodology depends on integrated management which include emergency plan to control and reduce the spread of this pest by increasing awareness, applying pesticides.
 Also, to remove the heavy infected plants and burn them.
 She insisted on the importance of the role of best agronomic practices (mainly pruning) to control cactus pear wild cochineal.
 Along with these, Ministry of Agriculture and research institutes should work to look for natural enemies of this pest in Jordan, some medicinal plants that have insecticidal properties.
 All these activities should be conducted based on researcher-farmer participatory approach.
-The presentation was followed by an open discussion, and a questions and answers session.
+The presentation was followed by an open discussion, and questions and answers session.

 Later, farmers were invited to visit the cactus pear germplasm where farmers were able to differentiate the cactus pear accessions and the different fruits colors and size.
 Farmers were able to compare the fruit sizes as well as maturity date of different cactus pear accessions.
-Farmers shared his positive feedback about cactus pear accessions and appreciated the opportunity to see and learn about these new accessions.
-During the field visit, general discussion was made where all participants were able to ask questions, forward comments and suggest on how cactus can be scaled up in the future.
-The major issues raised by the participants were how to get the new cactus pear accessions, Dr. Sawsan Hassan not only took the feedbacks and the opinion of the famers present in the event but also added more information on cactus cultivation and answered all the inquires of the farmers.
+Farmers shared their feedback about cactus pear accessions and appreciated the opportunity to see and learn about these new accessions.
+During the field visit, participants were able to ask questions, forward comments and suggest on how cactus can be scaled up in the future.
+The major issues raised by the participants were how to get the new cactus pear accessions.
+Dr. Sawsan Hassan responded to all the comments made by the famers.
+Furthermore, she presented some practical aspects on cactus cultivation.